noura-majed/pdsnd_github/README.md

 github

 ### Description
-the project was about creating repositories and its steps using terminal
+the project was about using the bikeshare data base and through python programming language creat a programe that prompts the user for input and show information accordingly

 ### Files used
 bikeshare.py